 Continuing debt reduction initiatives.
-On January 31, 2020 MEG completed a private offering of US\$1.2 billion in aggregate principal amount of 7.125% notes due in 2027 (2020 Notes).
-The net proceeds of the offering, together with cash on hand, were used to fully redeem US\$800 million in aggregate principal amount of senior unsecured notes due March 2023 and partially redeem US\$400 million in aggregate principal amount of senior unsecured notes due March 2024 (2013 Notes).
+On January 31, 2020, MEG completed a private offering of US\$1.2 billion in aggregate principal amount of 7.125% notes due in 2027 (2020 Notes).
+The net proceeds of the offering, together with cash on hand, were used to fully redeem US\$800 million in aggregate principal amount of senior unsecured notes due

+March 2023 and partially redeem US\$400 million in aggregate principal amount of senior unsecured notes due March 2024 (2013 Notes).
 Concurrently, MEG redeemed US\$100 million (\$132 million) of the Second Lien Notes due 2025.

 Response to COVID-19.
 On March 17, 2020, Alberta's Chief Medical Officer of Health declared a public health emergency in an effort to combat the spread of COVID-19 and on March 27, 2020 MEG's business activities were declared an essential service by the Alberta Government.
 At the onset of the global pandemic, MEG established a COVID-19 task force comprised of members of senior management and employees as well as third party expert consultants to promptly implement measures to protect the health and safety of MEG's work force and the public, as well as to ensure continuity of operations.
 MEG directed the vast majority of its office staff and certain non-essential field staff to work from home, and implemented mandatory self-quarantine policies, travel restrictions, screening protocols, enhanced cleaning and sanitation measures, social distancing measures, revised shift schedules and increased appropriate personal protective equipment.
 Flexibility and adaptability continue to be integral to the MEG's response to the pandemic.
-MEG continues to monitor the developing COVID-19 situation to determine what, if any, additional measures might need to be taken to ensure that the health and safety of its people remain a top priority.

-Major Planned Turnaround Activities.
-MEG conducted a major planned turnaround at the Phase 1 and 2 facilities, which began in early June 2020 and was completed mid-August 2020.
+Turnaround Activities.
+MEG conducted a turnaround at the Phase 1 and 2 facilities, which began in early June 2020 and was completed mid-August 2020.
 The 2020 turnaround was extended in duration to 75 days and expanded in scope, relative to base budget, in order to minimize staff levels at site during COVID-19 and maximize utilization of MEG's internal resources thereby lowering overall cash costs.
 MEG also made the decision to advance turnaround activities from 2021 to significantly reduce 2021 turnaround requirements.

 2021 Capital Budget.
 On December 7, 2020, MEG announced its 2021 capital investment plan, including a capital budget of \$260 million.
 MEG focused on production optimization and continued debt reduction.
 Concurrently, MEG announced expected 2021 annual average production of 86,000 - 90,000 bbls/d.
-MEG subsequently announced successive revisions to guidance on May 3, 2021, July 22, 2021 and November 8, 2021, with the latest revision to guidance on November 8, 2021 reflecting 2021 capital expenditures of \$335 million and annual average production of 92,500 - 93,500 bbls/d.
+MEG subsequently announced successive revisions to guidance on May 3, 2021, July 22, 2021, and November 8, 2021, with the last revision to guidance on November 8, 2021, reflecting 2021 capital expenditures of \$335 million and annual average production of 92,500 - 93,500 bbls/d.